sagemath/trac_to_gh/Issue 3611.md

 # Issue 3611: sympow: make it use $CC instead of cc

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3611

 Original creator: mabshoff